akka/akka-management/docs/src/main/paradox/discovery.md

 ## Discovery Method: AWS API - EC2 Tag-Based Discovery

 If you're an AWS user, you can use tags to simply mark the instances that belong to the same cluster.
-Use a tag that has "service" as the key and set the value equal to your `akka.cluster.bootstrap.contact-point-discovery.service-name` defined in `application.conf`.
+Use a tag that has "service" as the key and set the value equal to the name of your service (same value as `akka.cluster.bootstrap.contact-point-discovery.service-name` defined in `application.conf`, if you're using this module for bootstrapping your Akka cluster).

 Screenshot of two tagged EC2 instances:

 ![EC2 instances](images/discovery-aws-ec2-tagged-instances.png)

 Note the tag **service** -> *products-api*.
+It's set on both instances.

 Note that this implementation is adequate for users running service clusters on *vanilla* EC2 instances.
-These instances can be created and tagged manually, or created via an auto-scaling group.
+These instances can be created and tagged manually, or created via an auto-scaling group (ASG).
 If they are created via an ASG, they can be tagged automatically on creation.
 Simply add the tag to the auto-scaling group configuration and ensure the "Tag New Instances" option is checked.